FOR IMMEDIATE RELEASE: April 30, 2014

 CONTACT: Genevieve Scholl-Erdmann, Outreach Manager, email@example.com

 “Hydropower projects utilizing irrigation district infrastructure have been a focus for Energy Trust because the projects can generate renewable energy while often creating other environmental benefits, such as putting water back in-stream for fish.
-Through this study, we are able to share the full range of benefits that can be experienced both by irrigation districts and the environment from irrigation hydro projects.”
+Through this study, we were able to share the full range of benefits that can be experienced both by irrigation districts and the environment from irrigation hydro projects.”

-The study reports a measured positive impact on fish from these projects in the Hood River watershed, “…realized through the generation of nearly $90 million in revenue that funded infrastructure improvements leading to increased summer stream flows, installation of fish screens, removal of passage barriers, and increased collaboration within the watershed community.”
+The study found a measured positive impact on fish from these projects in the Hood River watershed, “…realized through the generation of nearly $90 million in revenue that funded infrastructure improvements leading to increased summer stream flows, installation of fish screens, removal of passage barriers, and increased collaboration within the watershed community.”

 The study, “Cumulative Watershed Impacts of Small-Scale Hydroelectric Projects in Irrigation Delivery Systems: A Case Study,” is available for free, immediate download via FCA’s website at http://farmerscreen.org/study/.
-Irrigation districts interested in evaluating their diversion sites and systems for off-stream hydropower generation potential can contact FCA’s Les Perkins at firstname.lastname@example.org or by calling 541.716.6085. ###

 Ideal candidates for the program are irrigation districts or other water users whose potential hydropower project would fit the following basic criteria: